gonmf/dakilang/README.md

 - Test suite - cover the parser
 - Improve parser
-- Support other formats for numeric values, like hex
 - Test suite - cover the solver
 - Help built-in
 - Version number 1.0